RVirmoors/rolypoly/README.md

 get the package from the [Releases](https://github.com/RVirmoors/rolypoly/releases) tab, and extract it into your `Documents/Max 8` directory

 - if using Windows, [download Libtorch (Release version)](https://pytorch.org/get-started/locally/) and extract all the .dll files from `libtorch/lib` to the `rolypoly/support` directory
+    - if you have an NVIDIA CUDA-enabled GPU, choose the CUDA version of LibTorch

 open the rolypoly~ overview patch from the `Extras` menu in Max